BLOG

 The talent shortage is acute.
 The supply-to-demand ratio for AI roles stands at just 0.97, far below the 1.79 new economy average.
 Demand is projected to grow from 1 million to 6 million professionals by 2030, but supply is expected to reach only 2 million, creating a 4 million shortfall.
 Average AI salaries have already reached 60,738 yuan per month, which is 26% above the new economy average, and top roles in large language model development command significantly more.

-For organizations looking to build internal AI capability, the priority areas include large language models, deep learning, natural language processing, computer vision, generative AI, and AI engineering.
-These are among the highest-demand jobs in China for both domestic and international professionals.
+For organizations looking to build internal AI capability, the priority areas include large language models, deep learning, natural language processing, computer vision, and generative AI.
+Professionals with machine learning skills spanning LLM, NLP, and computer vision required for production-grade model deployment are among the highest-demand hires in China for both domestic and international employers.

 Key Sub-skills